gkhays/til/golang/reduce-size.md

 # Reduce the Size of a Go Binary

 Removing debug information from a Go binary can reduce its "footprint."
-This is accomplished by passing the `-s` amd `-w` `ldflags`.
+This is accomplished by passing the `-s` and `-w` `ldflags`.
 This can result in up to a 30% reduction in size.

 ```bash
 go build -ldflags "-s -w" -o go-slim